Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 Interior Least Tern nesting colony sites.

-Interior Least Terns, a federally listed endangered species, nest on islands and peninsulas on the lake from approximately May 1 through August 31.
+Interior Least Terns are protected under the Migratory Bird Treaty Act; they nest on islands and peninsulas on the lake from approximately May 1st through August 31st.
 To avoid disturbing their nesting activity, these areas will be closed to all public use during their nesting season.
 The areas will be marked with signs on the shoreline.

 The Lower Rio Grande area below Amistad Dam, unless escorted by a park employee conducting official government business.